Foiling sailboats racing in SailGP

 9. Sassnitz, Germany

-Details: Germany's debut in SailGP, hosted in the coastal town of Sassnitz.
-Helly Hansen is proud to be the official clothing sponsor of the Germany SailGP Team, supporting their journey on this thrilling global stage.
+Details: Germany hosts SailGP for the second year in a row in the coastal town of Sassnitz.
+Helly Hansen is proud to be the official clothing sponsor of the Germany SailGP Team, supporting their journey on the fastest racecourse in the world.

 11. Geneva, Switzerland

-Please note that while some venues have been confirmed, specific details for certain events are still pending.
+Please note that specific details for certain events are still pending.
 For the most up-to-date information, it's advisable to check the official SailGP website or recent announcements.

 foiling sailing boats racing